blacklightpy/vaultofknowledge/Defining Terrorism.md

 A simple example which makes a difference is saying "this is a phone" instead of "we refer to this by the name phone".

+- Class 0 Terrorism: Private Humiliation
+	- When a teacher asks the class leader to note the names of students who are making noise in her absence so that she can make them s
+	-